whitews/ReFlow/docs/source/tutorials/add-subject-group.rst

     .. note:: If there were validation errors with the submitted form, the form will be re-displayed along with the validation errors.

 #.
-Once the new project is created, the modal window will close and the project list will automatically update showing the new project.
+Once the new subject group is created, the modal window will close.